redblade/confservicedss/doc/architecture/architecture.md

 3. Prometheus AlertManager (work in progress) to get SLA violations, without the need to have the **SLA Lite**.
 Currently, SLA violations over App metrics can be sent using **bash scripts** (see **doc/kafka** folder).
 4. Kubernetes metrics-server and GoldPinger services for the system and application metrics retrieval, without the need to have the **MonitoringEngine**

-The high-level architecture with no dependencies on other Pledger components is shown in [this picture](confservice_dss_no_pledger.drawio.png) used for DSS the integration tests described in the **doc/optimisations** folder and allow their replication using KinD environments (see **doc/kind** folder)
+The high-level workflow with no dependencies on other Pledger components is shown in [this picture](confservice_dss_no_pledger.drawio.png) used for DSS the integration tests described in the **doc/optimisations** folder and allow their replication using KinD environments (see **doc/kind** folder)